qMaxXen/NBTrackr/README.md

 > [!IMPORTANT]
 > This script works **only on Linux**.

 Python scripts that display Ninjabrain Bot info using notifications or pinned image overlays (Linux).
-This is meant for people with a single monitor.
+This is mainly useful for **single-monitor** users, but also helpful for those with a second monitor.

 ## Display Methods
 I created two ways to display Ninjabrain Bot info.
 The first uses desktop notifications, while the second shows the built-in overlay provided by Ninjabrain Bot as a pinned image.
-You can choose whichever method you prefer.
+You can also customize the pinned image overlay.
+Choose whichever method you prefer.
-- To use desktop notifications, download `NBTrackr-Notif-v2.0.1.tar.xz`.
+- To use desktop notifications, download `NBTrackr-Notif-v2.1.0.tar.xz`.
-- To use the pinned image overlay, download `NBTrackr-imgpin-v2.0.1.tar.xz`.
+- To use the pinned image overlay, download `NBTrackr-imgpin-v2.1.0.tar.xz`.

 > You can scroll down to the [Features](https://github.com/qMaxXen/NBTrackr?tab=readme-ov-file#features-desktop-notifications) section to see what each method looks like.